tml/cadmus/Chapter-1/Part III: Arithmetic.md

 If, however, `p` and `q` are integers, `r` will equal `1.0`, because the `/` operator works irresepective of anything other than `p` and `q`, and their datatypes.

-To multiply two ints x and y:
+To multiply two integers x and y:

 ```java
 int z = x * y;